 2. Automate customer service

-Automation enables 24/7 support, allows customers to self-serve and get answers immediately when they need it.
-This typically involves chatbots or AI-technology.
+Automation enables 24/7 support, and allows customers to self-serve and get answers immediately when they need them.
+This typically involves chatbots or AI technology.

 Chatbots can handle up to 80% of customer service inquiries.
 And although there can be some level of personalisation, automation still works best when helping customers with straightforward recurring questions, like the ones on your FAQ page.